Stay up to date with notifications from The Independent

 She said her client accepts his culpability because he “passionately believes in free speech” and has an “overwhelming desire that he has to expose the truth”.

-Ms Wass also said a 3.5 month period of solitary confinement due to his high profile status during a previous prison term had left Robinson with trauma, nightmares, severe anxiety, panic, irritability, sleep problems and other symptoms of depression.
+Ms Wass also said a 3.5-month period of solitary confinement due to his high profile status during a previous prison term had left Robinson with trauma, nightmares, severe anxiety, panic, irritability, sleep problems and other symptoms of depression.

-Passing sentence, Mr Justice Johnson said the activist has not shown any remorse and has been found to be committed contempt of court on three previous occasions, adding that he “regards himself as above the law”.
+Passing sentence, Mr Justice Johnson said the activist has not shown any remorse and has been found to have committed contempt of court on three previous occasions, adding that he “regards himself as above the law”.

 He continued: “Nobody is above the law.
 Nobody can pick and choose which injunctions they obey and those they do not.”